 Conclusion

 Laser refractive surgery transforms the lives of thousands of patients every year.
-By following best practices for post-operative recovery, you maximize your chances of quickly regaining excellent visual acuity without glasses or contact lenses.
+By following good post-operative recovery practices, you maximize your chances of quickly regaining excellent vision, without glasses or contact lenses.

 Every patient is different: listen to your body and always follow your doctor's advice.